hsidky/ann_sampling/README.md

 ADP is a standard system used to benchmark free energy methods.
 The two dihedrals forming the Ramachandran plot, phi and psi, are used as collective variables (CVs).
-In this example, we estimate the two-dimensional free energy landscapes for ADP in water using three different methods: ANN sampling (proposed method), metadynamics, and adaptive biasing force (ABF).
+In this example, we estimate the two-dimensional free energy landscapes for ADP in water using four different methods: ANN sampling (proposed method), metadynamics, adaptive biasing force (ABF), and variationally enhanced sampling.
 It's important to note that we simulate *ADP in water*, as opposed to *vacuum*.
-The dynamics are more complicated and biasing on the two mentioned CVs can really highlight the strengths/weaknesses of a method.
+The dynamics are slower and biasing on the two mentioned CVs can highlight the strengths/weaknesses of a method.

 Simulations were run using a private branch of [SSAGES](https://github.com/MICCoM/SSAGES-public) v0.7.5 compiled against